Rate-optimal Bayesian Simple Regret in Best Arm Identification: Introduction

 where $\KL(p,q) = p \log(p/q) + (1-p) \log((1-p)/(1-q))$ is the KL divergence between two Bernoulli distributions with parameters $p,q \in (0,1)$.
 Integrating this over the prior yields

 which is twice as Eq.~\eqref{ineq_optbound_informal}.
 A more elaborated analysis removes the factor of two and yields Eq.~\eqref{ineq_optbound_informal}.
-The derivation implies \begin{itemize} \item The region that matters is $\mu_i - \mustarex{i} = O(1/\sqrt{T})$, which is small when $T$ is large.
-By Assumption \ref{assp_cont}, $h_i(\mu_i|\bmuex{i})$ is sufficiently flat in this region. \item When $|\mu_i - \mu_j| \approx O(1/\sqrt{T})$ and the other arms are substantially suboptimal, the optimal strategy invests most of the $T$ rounds into the two arms.
-Eq.~\eqref{ineq_roughregret} represents the information-theoretic bound of identifying the parameters $(\mu_i, \mu_j)$ (i.e., arm $i$ is better) from $(\frac{\mu_j+\mu_i}{2}, \frac{\mu_j+\mu_i}{2})$ (i.e., both arms are the same). \item Eq.~\eqref{ineq_optbound_informal} states that the regret is $O(K/T)$ for most of the priors.
-Moreover, the term $\mu^*_{\setminus i}(1-\mu^*_{\setminus i})$ implies that the closer the best arm to $0,1$, the more identifiable it is.
+The derivation implies \begin{itemize} \item The region that matters is $\mu_i - \mustarex{i} = O(1/\sqrt{T}) = o(\sqrt{(\log T)/T})$, which is small when $T$ is large.
+By Assumption \ref{assp_cont}, $h_i(\mu_i|\bmuex{i})$ is sufficiently flat in this region. \item Let $\jst$ be the second best arm.
+When $|\mu_i - \mustarex{i}| \approx O(1/\sqrt{T})$ and the arms other than $i,\jst$ are substantially suboptimal, the optimal strategy invests most of the $T$ rounds into the two arms.
+Eq.~\eqref{ineq_roughregret} represents the information-theoretic bound of identifying the parameters $(\mu_i, \mustarex{i})$ (i.e., arm $i$ is better) from $(\frac{\mustarex{i}+\mu_i}{2}, \frac{\mustarex{i}+\mu_i}{2})$ (i.e., both arms are the same). \item The term $\mustarex{i}(1-\mustarex{i})$ implies that the closer the best arm to $0,1$, the more identifiable it is.
 This is intuitive because the KL divergence diverges around $0,1$ in Bernoulli distributions. \end{itemize}